KristopherZlo/quackduck/README.md

 ## License

-This project is licensed under the [LicenseName] License.
+This project is licensed under the License.
 See the [LICENSE](./License) file for details.

 ## Contribution